Logo

 4.

-Sharon Isbin later studied with Jeffrey Van, Sophocles Papas, Andres Segovia, Oscar Ghiglia, Alirio Diaz, as well as keyboard artist and Bach scholar Rosalyn Tureck for 10 years.
+Sharon Isbin later studied with Jeffrey Van, Sophocles Papas, Andres Segovia, Oscar Ghiglia, Alirio Diaz, and for 10 years with keyboard artist and Bach scholar Rosalyn Tureck.

 5.